Family Reunification Residency · Serbia Updated June 2026

 Quick answer

-If you already hold a valid Serbian residence permit, you can apply to bring qualifying family members — typically your spouse, dependent children, and in some cases dependent parents — to live with you legally in Serbia.
-The process involves specific documentation, translation, and authority submissions that vary by family member type, nationality, and your own permit basis.
-Relocation Serbia manages the full process on your behalf.
+If you already hold a valid Serbian residence permit, you can apply to bring qualifying family members — typically your spouse, dependent children, and in some cases dependent parents — to live with you legally.
+The process involves documentation, certified translation, and authority submissions that vary by family member type, nationality, and your own permit basis.
+Relocation Serbia manages all of it.

 What the permit holder needs to demonstrate

-To bring family members to Serbia, you — as the existing permit holder and sponsor of the application — must meet specific conditions.
-These are assessed as part of the family reunification application, not separately.
+To bring family members to Serbia, you — as the existing permit holder and sponsor — must meet specific conditions, assessed as part of the application, not separately.

-The specific evidence required for each of these conditions varies depending on your residency basis — company formation, property ownership, employment, or other.
+The specific evidence required for each condition varies with your residency basis — company formation, property ownership, employment, or other.
 We assess this on the consultation call.

 Eligibility